 This past week I played Trapdoor in Red Bank, NJ.
-The review is coming soon.

 After the game, we shot an episode of Trapdoor UNLOCKED, their escape room YouTube series.
 It was a ton of fun.

 For your viewing pleasure, you can see me:

 - breaking shit

 - trying to keep a straight face while stripping

 - being a self-important, contemptuous prick

 - being a know-it-all prick (one or two of these could bear a resemblance to me on a bad day)

 … in short, demonstrating the types of players you don’t want to play with.